 Use daily for 30 minutes and 7 consecutive days to see the brilliant results.
 The package comes with enough strips for 2-week supply if used as directed.

 - Zimba Teeth Whitening Strips

-The brand is marketed in around 10 natural flavors such as mint, coconut, wintergreen, cinnamon and strawberry, which makes teeth whitening pleasing for any taste preferences.
-Plus, Zimba’s whitening strips uses essential oils like menthol in its ingredients, which not only provides a natural taste but acts as an antibacterial agent to help remove plaque and staining on teeth.
+The brand is marketed in around 10 natural flavors such as mint, coconut, wintergreen, cinnamon, and strawberry, which makes teeth whitening pleasing for any taste preferences.
+Plus, Zimba’s whitening strips use essential oils like menthol in their ingredients, which not only provide a natural taste but acts as an antibacterial agent to help remove plaque and staining on teeth.

 As usual, the product requires 30 minutes daily application.
 It comes with 28 strips for both top and bottom teeth, enough for two weeks.